Motion to Vacate or Set Aside Final Judgment» Print This Page

 For the second category, there is no time limit for bringing the motion to vacate the judgment or have it set aside.
 This category includes cases where the judgment is void.
 Void judgments include those where the person being sued was not given the appropriate notice of the lawsuit or a reasonable opportunity to defend against the lawsuit.
 There is no time limit for such judgments, because Florida law considers such judgments to be invalid and not legally binding.

 If you have a judgment against you that you did not know about, contact a lawyer promptly to determine your legal rights.
-If you live in (or the Judgment was entered in a court in) Seminole County, Orange County, Volusia County, Lake County or Brevard County, please feel free to call us toll-free at 1-888-834-5297 for a free consultation to determine your legal options.Share This
+If you live in (or the Judgment was entered in a court in) Seminole County, Orange County, Volusia County, Lake County or Brevard County, please feel free to call us at 407-333-0001 for a free consultation to determine your legal options.Share This